 Little by little, I noticed more and more of my neighbors bringing their children to learn about varieties of herbs or to have a family dinner at sunset.
 I saw the building come together in a way it hadn’t before.
 We started learning each other’s names, sharing stories, meeting for a glass of wine on a cool evening.
 It was astonishing!

 The more I realized the impact, the more seeds I threw in the dirt.
 Before I knew it, there were nearly 30 varieties of plants reaching for the sky, sending out foliage, flowers, and fruit.
 As the weather too continued to improve, I began taking my easel and paints upstairs for a bit of sunlight and change of scenery.

 I had been commissioned by Compost Gardening Store in Easton, Pennsylvania, whom I had worked with several times in the past, to create a couple of decorative garden panels for sale at their Summer Equinox Spectacular.
 Here are a few photos of the progression of that project and the final products, both sold almost immediately after the gates opened to the crowd who had gathered in the street outside.

 With the sudden spike in popularity of the roof-deck, I’ve been able to build enough interest to create what we call “The Rooftop Committee,” composed of two neighbors and myself.
-We’ve now met with several designers, and spoken with the managing agent and building engineer to hopefully begin work this summer on a brand new roof-deck.
-Here is an example of some renderings that have been proposed by Blooming Urban Design Scapes, or more affectionately, Buds and Buds:
+We’ve now contracted with Queens Gardens to design and build the below renderings for us, expected to be done by July 2018.

-Still have a few more proposals lined up, and with the help of the CoOp Board, we’re all eagerly looking forward to seeing what can be done to rejuvenate the “desert” into an urban oasis where I can continue to make art.
+With the help of the Co-Op Board, we’re all eagerly looking forward to seeing what can be done to rejuvenate the “desert” into an urban oasis where I can continue to make art.
 Fingers crossed we can throw in a water feature!